-If you’ve recently started drinking juice and began to notice weight gain, then there’s a possibility that it could be the juice.
-There are a few reasons why juice can make you fat.
+If you’ve recently started drinking juice and began to notice weight gain, there’s a possibility that it could be the juice.
+There are a few reasons why juice can promote weight gain.

 Juice isn’t filling

-Juicing strips the fruit and vegetables of fiber, which is in the skin and seeds.
-Fiber helps to keep us fuller for longer, so if you’re having juice as a snack, you’re going to get hungry again quicker than you would if you ate a piece of fruit.
-This can lead to more snacking later on in the day.
+Juicing strips fruit and vegetables of fiber from the skin and seeds.
+Fiber helps to keep us fuller for longer, so if you’re having juice as a snack, it’s likely that you’ll be hungry again sooner than you would be if you ate a piece of fruit.
+This can lead to more snacking and more overall caloric intake.

-When it comes to managing weight, people tend to forget about the calories in beverages, so underestimate what they actually consumed per day.
-The additional calories in juice can make you fat.
+When it comes to managing weight, people tend to forget about the calories in beverages and can underestimate what is actually being consumed throughout the day.
+The additional calories consumed from juice can lead to weight gain.

-Apple, Pear, and Pineapple juice has 40 grams of sugar per serving!
-200ml of orange and grapefruit juice has 20.4 grams of sugar!
-Even green juices like can have high sugar content, but they seem to be lower than their fruity counterparts on the premise that green juices tend to contain more vegetables than fruit.
-A serving of kale, lemon, ginger, green apple, and celery juice contains 12 grams of sugar per serving.
+Even green juices can have a high sugar content, though they seem to be lower than their fruity counterparts on the premise that green juices typically contain vegetables.
+For example, a serving of this kale, lemon, ginger, green apple, and celery juice contains 12 grams of sugar per serving.

 Fructose is a type of sugar found in fruit, honey, agave nectar, and corn syrup.

-Our body breaks down all carbohydrates into glucose which it uses for energy.
-We need sugar for energy but within reason.
-Our sugar intake shouldn’t go above 37.5 grams per day for men and 25 grams per day for women.
+Our body breaks down carbohydrates into glucose which it then uses for energy.
+We need carbohydrates as a source of energy but it’s important to consume these within the recommended amount each day.
+The carbohydrates converted into sugar that aren’t used as energy are stored as fat.
+From a nutritional standpoint, excess sugar intake should not exceed 37.5 grams per day for men and 25 grams per day for women.
 The apple, pear, and pineapple juice is over this amount!

-One study found that already overweight people with a quarter of their calorie intake coming from fructose-sweetened beverages had an increase in belly fat.
+One study found that the individuals already overweight that consumed a quarter of their caloric intake from fructose-sweetened beverages had an increase in visceral fat.
 Another study found those on a similar high-fructose diet burned less fat and had a slower metabolism.

-Health problems associated with fructose and belly fat
+Health problems associated with fructose and visceral fat

-Too much fructose can cause diabetes, high cholesterol, metabolic syndrome, and fatty liver.
-As fructose causes fatty liver, this then results in insulin resistance.
+An over consumption of fructose causes fatty liver, which can then result in insulin resistance.
 In fact, fructose is more likely than glucose to be the cause of fatty liver.

-Fructose isn’t all bad for you, in fact, because fructose and glucose are handled differently by our bodies, a beverage or snack with a mixture of both types of sugar is beneficial post-work-out and for athletes.
-Too much glucose at once essentially blocks the system as it’s hard for the body to process it all at once.
-Glucose enters the bloodstream straight away, whereas fructose needs to be processed in the liver first, which means that there’s a more stable release of energy when you combine the two.
-There’s simply a time and place for fructose, and as juice cleanses rarely incorporate an exercise regime, they aren’t the time and place for it.
+A beverage or snack with a mixture of both sugars is beneficial post-work-out.
+Too much glucose at once is difficult for the body to process at one time.
+Why? it is because glucose enters the bloodstream straight away, whereas fructose needs to be processed in the liver first.
+This allows for a more stable release of energy when you combine the two.

-There’s a reason our five pieces of fruit and vegetables a day are recommended to contain three portions of veg and only two portions of fruit.
-Although both are good sources of vitamins, minerals, antioxidants, and fiber, fruit tends to have more calories and more sugar than vegetables.
+There’s a reason why the five servings of fruit and vegetables recommendation is actually further broken down to a recommendation of three portions of vegetables, and two portions of fruit.
+Although both are good sources of vitamins, minerals, antioxidants, and fiber; fruit tends to have more calories and sugar.
+Which is why less is more.

 Will a juice cleanse make you fat?

-When you come off a juice cleanse, or any other fad diet, you inevitably will gain weight when you return to your normal eating habits.
-Even if you gain back the exact amount of weight, you’re actually in a worse position than before.
-This is because you don’t gain back muscle unless you’ve begun weight training.
-You gain back fat so you end up with more body fat than you began with.
+When you come off a juice cleanse or any other extremely restrictive diet, you are more likely to gain back the weight when you return to your normal eating habits.
+The irony of the situation is that even if you were to gain back the exact amount of weight you lost, you will most likely be in a worse position than before as the weight you gain is likely to be fat unless you kept up with some weight training.

-Juicing can be a handy way to get extra vitamins, minerals, and an extra portion of fruit and veg.
-There’s nothing wrong with enjoying juice as part of a healthy balanced diet and active lifestyle if it’s drunk in moderation and drinking it in moderation.
+Juicing can be a handy way to get vitamins, minerals, and an extra portion of fruit and veggies in your diet.
+There’s nothing wrong with enjoying juice as part of a balanced diet and active lifestyle when consumed in moderation (no more than 4-6 ounces per day).